orstavik/JoiComponents/book/chapter3/Pattern1_EventRecording.md

 }
 ```

-## Conflict between different ComposedEvents
+## Conflict between different EventRecordings
-As long as the composed event neither alters the original event nor stops its propagation,
+As long as the event recording neither alters the original event nor stops its propagation,
-instances of the EventComposition pattern themselves should not cause any conflict.
+instances of the EventRecording pattern themselves should not cause any conflict.

-However, the handling of different ComposedEvents might interrupt each others functioning.
+However, the handling of different EventRecordings might interrupt each others functioning.
-If you on a button bind two the two composed events a) `tripple-click` to an alert function
+If you on a button bind two composed events a) `tripple-click` to an alert function
 and b) `doubleclick` to a function that deletes the button itself, then `tripple-click` will be
-hard to trigger and your ComposedEvents conflict with one another.
+hard to trigger and your EventRecordings conflict with one another.
 Such conflicts should be handled
-by the user of the ComposedEvents, and not the custom element that issues them.
+by the user of the composed events, and not the custom element that issues them.

-## Conflict between ComposedEvent gestures and some browsers/OSes
+## Conflict between EventRecording gestures and some browsers/OSes

 * double-tap to zoom: because some browsers and touch devices provide an underlying response by
 the browsers to zoom when doubletap'ed, then the browsers must wait 350ms after a click has